BenYKB/autonomous_driver_enph_353/README.md

 # autonomous_driver_enph_353
-Autonomous driver used to compete in ENPH 353 Robotics Competition.
+Autonomous rover controller used to compete in ENPH 353 Robotics Competition.